Barbu-David/Laboratory-Data-Structures-and-Algorithms/DOC/doc.md

 ## **0.3 Generic functions**
 	For managing your generic data, you will be asked to provide generic functions comparing, printing, and checkinging equality.
 	The comparison funtion works in a non standard way.
 Instead of returning an integer like standard c comparison functions, it should return the pointer to the value considered larger or equal.
 This function doesn't check strict equality, that job goes to another function.
 	This approach deviates from the norm of returning 1, 0 or -1.
+The reason for this change is the existance of data types where two instances with the same value may be considered distinct from each other.
+(For example you use a persons age for comparison, but if they have the same age, that doesn't mean they are the same person).

 	Here is an example:
 ```c